How to Change Behavior When Adapting to A New Culture

-Creating a culture shock relief plan is only a part of the solution to some aspects of culture shock.
+If you are wondering how to change behavior when adapting to a new culture, creating a culture shock relief plan is only a part of the solution to some aspects of culture shock.
 When we adapt to new cultures, we are challenged to adapt new thoughts and behaviors.
 It can be, and often is, quite an emotional process.
 To dive into this deeper, it is important to understand a process of behavior change.
 I hope it’s useful.

 The following is a transcript of a slideshow podcast entitled Three Tier Inventory – Technique used to Alleviate Culture Shock.

 Do you want to know how to deal with and overcome culture shock?

 If yes, you have found what you’re looking for!